Apprenticeship Employer Agreement

 11.6 The Employer shall promptly inform the Training Provider in writing of any infringement or alleged infringement of Background IPR or Foreground IPR of which it becomes aware, and of any allegation coming to the Employer's attention that the Background IPR or Foreground IPR infringe any third party’s intellectual property rights.

-11.7 Where the Employer requires the Apprenticeship to be provided by the Training Provider to the Employer's specifications or requires the Training Provider to incorporate the Employer's materials within the delivery of the Apprenticeship, the Employer shall fully indemnify the Training Provider from and against all losses or expenses (including reasonable legal expenses) suffered or incurred by the Employer as a result of a claim that the provision of the Apprenticeship and/or use of the Employer's materials infringes any third party’s Intellectual Property Rights.
+11.7 Where the Employer requires the Apprenticeship to be provided by the Training Provider to the Employer's specifications or requires the Training Provider to incorporate the Employer's materials within the delivery of the Apprenticeship, the Employer shall fully indemnify the Training Provider from and against all losses or expenses (including reasonable legal expenses) suffered or incurred by the Training Provider as a result of a claim that the provision of the Apprenticeship and/or use of the Employer's materials infringes any third party’s Intellectual Property Rights.

 12.1 The Apprenticeship shall be funded in accordance with the Funding Rules.